ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

     This file demonstrates the following:
     1. Initialization.
     2. Creating a connection and logging in.
-    3. Creating a key on the Data Security Manager.
+    3. Creating a key on the CipherTrust Manager.
     4. Clean up.

 - CreateObject.java
     This file demonstrates the following:
     1. Initialization.
     2. Creating a connection and logging in.
-    3. Creating a key object by providing template including key value onto the Data Security Manager.
+    3. Creating a key object by providing template including key value onto the CipherTrust Manager.
     4. Clean up.

 - CreateKeypairSignMessage.java
     This file demonstrates the following:
     1. Initialization.
     2. Creating a connection and logging in.
-    3. Creating a key pair on the Data Security Manager.
+    3. Creating a key pair on the CipherTrust Manager.
     4. Signing a piece of data with the created key pair.
     5. Delete the key pair.
     6. Clean up.